 The Regulation was published on 5 May 2017 and came into force on 26 May 2017.
 Its date of application was scheduled three years afterwards, i.e. 26 May 2020, except for certain provisions for which an earlier date of application (for example for the notified bodies and competent authorities) or a later one (for example for the UDI) is scheduled.
-In the context of the covid-19 health crisis, the date of application of the regulation has been postponed to 26 May 2021 40.
+In the context of the covid-19 health crisis, the date of application of the regulation has been postponed to 26 May 202145.
 Please note that the specific calendars (grace period, staggered calendar for the application of the IUD, etc.) are not postponed.

-A transitional period is planned during which certain devices complying with Directives 90/385/EEC and 93/42/EEC can be placed on the market even though the date of application of the Regulation has gone by .
-However, even for products benefiting from this transitional period, the following provisions of the MDR will be immediately applicable as of May 26 2021: the requirements relating to post-market surveillance, market surveillance, vigilance and registration of economic operators and of devices .
+A transitional period is planned during which certain devices complying with Directives 90/385/EEC and 93/42/EEC can be placed on the market even though the date of application of the Regulation has gone by 46.
+This transitional period was revised a first time in December 2019 by a corrigendum to the regulation allowing Class I devices requiring, under MDR, the intervention of a notified body in the conformity assessment procedure to benefit from the transitional provisions.
+It was amended a second time by regulation no. 2023/607 of March 15, 2023 47 to extend the period for certifying legacy devices under the MDR to the end of 2027 and 2028, depending on their risk class.
+However, even for products benefiting from this transitional period, the following provisions of the MDR are immediately applicable from May 26, 2021: the requirements relating to post-market surveillance, market surveillance, vigilance and registration of economic operators and of devices 48.

-→ The importer must comply with the provisions of the Regulation as soon as that it imports products marked CE under the regulation and obligatorily after May 26 2021.
+→ The MDCG 2021-25 guidance document sets out the requirements of the regulation applicable to legacy devices and devices placed on the market before 26 May 2021.

+The MDCG guides are available on the following page: https://health.ec.europa.eu/ medical-devices-sector/new-regulations/guidance-mdcg-endorsed-documents-andotherguidance_en
-40. Regulation (EU) 2020/561 of the European Parliament and of the Council of 23 April 2020 amending Regulation (EU) 2017/745 on medical devices, as regard the dates of application of certain of its provisions.

-41. Article 120 of the MDR as amended by the 2nd corrigendum (December 2019).

-42. Article 120(3) of the MDR.
+- 45. Regulation (EU) 2020/561 of the European Parliament and of the Council of 23 April 2020 amending Regulation (EU) 2017/745 on medical devices, as regard the dates of application of certain of its provisions. - 46.
+Article 120 of the MDR as amended by the 2nd corrigendum (December 2019). - 47.
+Regulation (EU) 2023/607 of the European Parliament and of the Council of 15 March 2023 amending Regulations (EU) 2017/745 and (EU) 2017/746 as regards the transitional provisions for certain medical devices and in vitro diagnostic medical devices. - 48.
+Article 120(3) of the MDR.
 Some steps depend on when the Eudamed base will be operational.
 In the meantime, operators are using the means and formats provided for in the Directives and transposed by the Member States.